ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Jekyll
 Now we're going to get [Jekyll](https://jekyllrb.com/) and [Bundler](https://bundler.io/).
 Jekyll is the static site generator written in Ruby and Bundler manages Gems.
 Just type `gem install bundler jekyll` in your command line to get both.

 Now we actually have everything we need to create your website!
 In one command we can create a basic site in the current directory with all the files you need.
 Are you ready?

 `jekyll new your-awesome-site`

 Just replace `your-awesome-site` with whatever you want the project folder to be named.

+Common Troubleshooting:

+If you're seeing the error  `jekyll command not found` this might help:

+>Jekyll & Mac OS X 10.11+

+>With the introduction of System Integrity Protection, several directories that were previously writable are now considered system locations and are no longer available.
+Given these changes, there are a couple of simple ways to get up and running.
+One option is to change the location where the gem will be installed (again, using sudo only if necessary):

+Run this command: `gem install -n /usr/local/bin jekyll`, and then try the `jekyll new your-awesome-site` again.

 You now have a website!
 It may not seem like it, so let's prove it.